Kotlin/dokka/docs/topics/formats/dokka-html.md

 HTML as an output format is supported by all runners.
 To generate HTML documentation, follow these steps depending on your build tool or runner:

-* For [Gradle](dokka-gradle.md#generate-documentation), run `dokkaHtml` or `dokkaHtmlMultiModule` tasks.
+* For [Gradle](dokka-gradle.md#generate-documentation), run the following tasks:

-  > These instructions reflect Dokka Gradle plugin v1 configuration and tasks.
-Starting from Dokka 2.0.0, [the Gradle tasks to generate documentation changed](dokka-migration.md#generate-documentation-with-the-updated-task).
-  >
-  > For more details and the full list of changes in Dokka Gradle Plugin v2, see the [Migration guide](dokka-migration.md).
-  >
-  {style="note"}
+  * `dokkaGeneratePublicationHtml` to generate documentation only in HTML format.
+  * `dokkaGenerate` to generate documentation in [all available formats based on the applied plugins](dokka-gradle.md#configure-documentation-output-format).
 * For [Maven](dokka-maven.md#generate-documentation), run the `dokka:dokka` goal.
 * For [CLI runner](dokka-cli.md#generate-documentation), run with HTML dependencies set.